ks982579/rust-zero2prod/README.md

 We want to share a `Client` between functions to propagate cookies, Which requires a lot of refactoring in our helpers.

+Looking at out `src/routes/login/get.rs`, we need to read cookies now.
+Start by... ripping out that HMAC crap.

 ---

 ## Ch.
 11 - Fault-tolerant Workflows